Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

 \subsection{Quantitative results}

-Table \ref{table:del-ins} shows the evaluation results using the deletion and insertion metrics.
-According to ~\cite{swag-v}, in deletion, the saliency map that accurately captures important individual pixels is better evaluated, while in insertion, the saliency map that presents cohesive regions that are important is better evaluated.
+Tables \ref{table:del-ins_ucf}-\ref{table:del-ins_k400} show the evaluation results using the deletion and insertion metrics on UCF101, Kinetics-700, and Kinetics-400, respectively.
+According to ~\cite{swag-v}, the saliency maps that accurately capture important individual pixels receive high evaluation scores in terms of deletion metric.
+In contrast, the saliency maps that capture cohesive regions together receive high evaluation scores in terms of insertion metric.
 We confirm the same tendency in this experiment.
-STEP performs well in deletion, and Grad-CAM performs well in insertion.
-STEP's poor performance in insertion is considered to be that STEP generates saliency maps that are not coherent in space and time.
-The proposed method shows competitive results in both deletion and insertion metrics than the conventional method.
-These results show that the proposed method explains the basis of the network predictions accurately and understandably.
-However, the evaluation by deletion and insertion worsened due to the reduced stability when we introduced approximate calculations.
+In R3D and R(2+1)D, SmoothGrad performs well in the deletion.
+In contrast, Grad-CAM works well in the insertion.
+The difference may be explained by that SmoothGrad tends to produce limited local regions of high importance, while Grad-CAM provides comparatively large ones.
+The different characteristics may match well with each metric, respectively.
+STEP's poor performance may be due to the fact that it generates saliency maps that are not well coherent in space and time.

+The proposed method shows competitive results in the deletion and insertion metrics compared to the conventional methods.
+These results show that the proposed method explains the process of making-decision of the network accurately and understandably.
+Regarding the over-all score, the proposed method has the best comprehensive performance.
+Furthermore, the proposed method retains its advantage over the conventional methods even when approximate calculations are introduced.